Abnormal Uterine Bleeding

 • Follicle-stimulating hormone (FSH) and estradiol levels if primary ovarian insufficiency is possible

-• A cervical cancer screening test (eg, Papanicolaou [Pap] test, human papillomavirus [HPV] test) if the patient is due for routine screening or a biopsy when a suspicious cervical lesion is seen during a pelvic examination
+• A cervical cancer screening test (Papanicolaou [Pap] test and/or human papillomavirus [HPV] test) if the patient is due for routine screening or a biopsy if a suspicious cervical lesion is seen during a pelvic examination

 • Testing for Neisseria gonorrhea and Chlamydia species if pelvic inflammatory disease or cervicitis is suspected

-Transvaginal ultrasonography is done as part of the evaluation for AUB in most patients.
+Transvaginal ultrasound is part of the evaluation in most patients with AUB.
 Specifically, it is done if women have any of the following:

 • Risk factors for endometrial cancer (eg, obesity, diabetes, hypertension, polycystic ovary syndrome, chronic eugonadal anovulation, other conditions associated with prolonged unopposed estrogen exposure)